-LSC 099 Anatomy and Physiology Review/1-3 cr. hr./1-3 periods
+LSC 099 Anatomy and Physiology Review 1-3 cr. hrs./1-3 periods/1-3 lec.

 A review of basic anatomy and physiology.
 This course is primarily for students who have taken a traditional course but may need a review and additional information about anatomy and physiology.